 HR software can speed everything up.
 You can save lots of time on basic admin so that you can spend your time on more valuable business needs.

 3) Spreadsheets are a big security risk

 This is all fine when there is nothing sensitive in your spreadsheets.
 But when it comes to your HR spreadsheets, EVERYTHING is sensitive.
-Keeping your confidential information stored spreadsheets is very risky business.
+Keeping your confidential information stored in spreadsheets is a very risky business.

 4) Spreadsheets can easily lose data or be out of date

-When you have lots of your people updating a single spreadsheet, it is far too easy for date to be lost.
+When you have lots of your people updating a single spreadsheet, it is far too easy for a date to be lost.
 Because spreadsheets are never very simple, it is easy for you to update the wrong records in a spreadsheet.